 - Availability of prompt assistance from campus officials, upon request, in notifying the appropriate campus investigating authorities and law enforcement officials and, at the direction of law enforcement authorities, assistance in obtaining, securing, and maintaining evidence in connection with a sexual violence incident;

 - Assistance available from campus officials in preserving for a sexual violence complainant materials relating to a campus disciplinary proceeding;

-- Complaints of incidents of sexual violence made to campus security authorities must be promptly and appropriately investigated and resolved;
+- Complaints of incidents of sexual violence made to campus security authorities must be promptly and appropriately resolved;

-- Upon a sexual assault complainant’s request, Anoka-Ramsey Community College or Minnesota State may take action to prevent unwanted contact with the alleged assailant, including, but not limited to, transfer of the complainant and/or the respondent to alternative classes, or to a work site or to alternative college-owned housing, if such alternatives are available and feasible.
+- Upon a sexual assault complainant’s request, Anoka-Ramsey Community College or Minnesota State may take action and other supported measures to prevent unwanted contact with the alleged assailant, including, but not limited to, transfer of the complainant and/or the respondent to alternative classes, or to a work site or to alternative college-owned housing, if such alternatives are available and feasible.

 - Upon the request of the complainant, students who reported sexual assaults to Anoka-Ramsey Community College and subsequently chose to transfer to another college or university will be provided with information about resources for victims of sexual assault at Anoka-Ramsey Community College to which the complainant is transferring.

 Part 6.
 Investigation and Disciplinary Procedures